cema-uonbi/Kenya-STH-modelling/README.md

-This data is part of a publication currently under review:https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5065538
+This data is part of a publication: https://doi.org/10.1016/j.ijid.2025.107916

-The data may be accessed through: cema.shinyapps.io/kenya_ntd or https://portal.cema.africa
+The data may be accessed through: https://cema.shinyapps.io/kenya_ntd/ or https://portal.cema.africa